The 10 Deadliest Tornadoes in US History

 5. Gainesville, Georgia - 1936

 203 people killed on April 6, 1936.
 This is the same weather system that caused the Tupelo Tornado the day before and is the only morning tornado to kill more than 100 people.
 Many were killed in the Cooper Pants factory.
 The building, after it was collapsed by the tornado, quickly caught fire – trapping workers.
-At least seventy died in the factory.
+At least seventy died in the factory in Georgia.
 This tragedy points out the essential nature of tornado safety at business locations.

 4. Tupelo, Mississippi - 1936